A guide to double stars and binary stars

-When telescopes were first trained on the stars, an interesting discovery was made: not all the stars we see as single points of light with our eyes are in fact alone.
-Some were revealed to be two stars or maybe even more.
-Double stars and multiple star systems were discovered.
+If we took a journey back to when telescopes were first trained on stars, we'd witness an interesting discovery being made: not all stars we see as single points of light are in fact alone.

 As the number of double stars being found grew, it became necessary to divide the category up further to clarify exactly what sort of double star it was.